pennmush/pennmush/test/README.md

     login mortal
     expect N failures!
     run tests:
-    perl code
+    test cases

 All the lines above the 'run tests:' one are optional.

-Look at existing files for how to write tests.
+The *test cases* are perl code:

+The `test()` function has four arguments -- the name of the test, the player to run it as (Either `$god` or `$mortal`, a softcode command, and a regular expression that should match the expected result (Or an array ref of REs).

+The player objects have a `command()` method that runs its argument in the game without counting as a test: `$mortal->command("think not a test");`

 Some hints: $god is always available as a test connection.
 If 'login mortal' was given, $mortal is too.
+See existing tests for examples of how to write new ones.